bigchze/dahla-site/src/events-page.md

 hero_subtitle: Regional events that shape staffing and occupancy, plus DAHLA board meetings and member events.
 meetings_title: DAHLA Meetings & Board Events
-meetings:
-  - date: Thursday, August 27, 9:00–9:45 a.m.
-    title: Destination Marketing Working Group
-    location: Electra Conference Room, Visit Durango offices, 900 Main Ave. (above Durango Treasures)
-    notes: Led by Visit Durango marketing staff.
-The team will present an objective, followed by questions and concepts for working group members to provide feedback (an outline will be provided prior to the meeting).
-Please come prepared to share your organization's current marketing initiatives, needs, and ideas.
-  - date: Thursday, August 27, 10:00–10:45 a.m.
-    title: Destination Metrics Working Group
-    location: Electra Conference Room, Visit Durango offices, 900 Main Ave. (above Durango Treasures)
-    notes: Led by Visit Durango and other members of the Prosperity Office.
-The team will share the data currently being tracked and how it is reported.
-Please come prepared with the data sets your organization is currently using, the decisions you make using data, and what reports would be helpful.
-  - date: Thursday, August 27, 11:00–11:45 a.m.
-    title: Destination Management Working Group
-    location: Electra Conference Room, Visit Durango offices, 900 Main Ave. (above Durango Treasures)
-    notes: Led by Visit Durango's Destination Management team.
-They will present an objective followed by questions and concepts for working group members to provide feedback.
-Please come prepared with community insight, partnership opportunities, and ideas for destination management and sustainability advocacy.
 title: Events & Meetings
 meetings_note: "DAHLA members have told us clearly: a consistent, predictable meeting schedule matters.
 We're finalizing a regular cadence and will post